-#2 Updated by Kurt Biery about 7 years ago
+#2 Updated by Kurt Biery almost 8 years ago

 I understand from talking with Chris that this functionality is not currently available on a module-by-module basis.
 So, it would be useful to understand what it would take to make it available on a module-by-module basis.

 Please summarize that and give a ballpark estimate of the time that it would take.

 #3 Updated by Paul Russo almost 8 years ago

 A view from 30,000 feet of things that can be done, and places of attack.¶